 - Face coverings/masks are required to be worn at all times in the clinic.
 Face coverings/masks will be available for visitors.

 information as of: October 6, 2021

 Residents with at least One Dose of COVID-19 vaccine

 Residents fully vaccinated

-View the Framingham Equity Vaccination Report, Friday, April 30, from the Commonwealth of Massachusetts Here.
+View the weekly Framingham Equity Vaccination DASHBOARD Report, from the Commonwealth of Massachusetts Here.

 Community Hour, March 16: